Build a host

 The kernel stays neutral on auth.
 A host typically:

-- Sends it on every request via the SDK's
+- Sends it on every request via the API client's

-tokenProvider. - Verifies it in the backend middleware and sets
+getToken. - Verifies it in the backend; the kernel's

 6. Production checklist